Carnagion/norris/README.md

 **Norris** is the registration bot for the official [University of Nottingham Computer Science](https://www.nottingham.ac.uk/computerscience) starters Discord server.

+## Features

+- **User registration** - Users joining the server must go through a [multi-step registration process](docs/registration-process.png) before they are allowed access to most channels

+- **Automatic de-registration** - Users leaving the server are automatically de-registered

+- **Nickname requests** - Users can request nicknames, which must be approved by a mentor

+- **Simple configuration** - Data is deserialized from a [configuration file](CONTRIBUTING.md/#runtime-configuration) at startup rather than using hard-coded values

+- **Robust error handling** - Errors and failure cases are handled gracefully, without panics or crashes

+- **Log files** - Errors, warnings, and other notable events are logged to files that are created on a daily basis

+- **Fully documented** - Comprehensive documentation regarding [design](docs/) and [setup](CONTRIBUTING.md), intended for future maintainers

+## Commands

+**Norris** supports the following slash commands:

+- `/registration add [NAME] [KIND]` - Add a user to the registration whitelist (usable by **administrators only**)

+- `/registration restart [USER]` - Restart a user's registration (usable by **mentors and administrators only**)

+- `/registration nuke [ROLE]` - Restart the registrations of all users with a particular role, defaulting to all undergraduate and postgraduate students if `ROLE` is not provided (usable by **administrators only**)

+- `/nickname [NAME]` - Request a server nickname

+- `/count undergrads` - Report the number of registered and total undergraduate students

+- `/count postgrads` - Report the number of registered and total postgraduate students

 ## Contributors

 - [Indraneel Mahendrakumar](https://github.com/Carnagion)